Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ˈɑːftə]

-Word after indicates the onset of something after some time has passed:
+Word after indicates the occurrence of something after some time:

 after the revolution– after the revolution